bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 In order to create interactive plots and applications in the browser, Bokeh has a client-side library, BokehJS, to do all the work of drawing and rendering and event handling in a browser.
-The Bokeh Python library, and libraries for :ref:`userguide_quickstart_other_languages` such as R, Scala, and Julia, are primarily a means to interact with BokehJS conveniently at a high level, without needing to explicitly worry about JavaScript or web development.
+The Bokeh Python library (and libraries for other languages such as R, Scala, and Julia), are primarily a means to interact with BokehJS conveniently at a high level, without needing to explicitly worry about JavaScript or web development.

 However, BokehJS has its own API, and it is possible to do pure JavaScript development using BokehJS directly.
 Additionally, :ref:`userguide_extensions` with custom models typically requires interacting with BokehJS directly as well.